-- LIGHT-DUTY PICK: BLACK+DECKER 20V MAX Tiller
+- RUNNER UP: BLACK+DECKER 20V MAX Tiller

 Tiller vs. Cultivator

 - Cultivators are best used in existing beds to loosen the top few inches of soil and break up the crust that results from the impact of rain on exposed soil.
 The crust prevents air, water, and nutrients from reaching plant roots and beneficial soil organisms.
 Furthermore, a loose soil surface makes it easier for germinated seeds to penetrate through the soil as they reach for sunlight.
-Cultivators also work well to uproot weeds around existing plantings or before planting a vegetable or flower bed.
+Cultivators also work well to uproot weeds around existing plantings or to prep the soil before planting a vegetable or flower bed.

 - Front-tine tillers have forward rotating tines located in the front with small wheels positioned behind the tines.
 These tillers typically don’t reach deeply and are best for use in existing beds that require light cultivation for weeding or adding soil amendments.

 - Rear-tine tillers have large wheels positioned in front of the tines and are ideal for new beds or heavily compacted soil where the tines can dig deeply, lifting clay and rock with each pass.
 Vertical-tine tillers offer the best of both worlds.
 The churning action of the tines, much like an egg beater, uses a forward motion to cut through and stir the soil.